Steep mountains, hidden coves, traditional villages and natural beauty make up the landscape of the Epirus region (Epirus) in Greece.

 In Epirus, people seem to mix with the earth.
 Between the Pindus mountain range and the Ionian Sea, you will get to know a different side of Greece.
 In Epirus, the mountain peaks, the ravines, peculiar species of plants and animals, lakes, rivers and sandy beaches complement the ancient ruins of Dodoni.
 Medieval castles, arched bridges, monasteries and dozens of stone villages will take your breath away.

 The destinations are many and varied, creating a wide range of options to spend the holidays throughout the year.
 From the picturesque village of Zagorohoria, Metsovo and Tzoumerka, to the beautiful city of Ioannina and the summer resorts of Parga and Sivota.
 Epirus will welcome you at any time of year and fulfill the promise to offer you an unforgettable experience.

 Small coves and hidden beaches

-Idyllic sandy beaches with blue-green waters that lie on the coast between Sivota, Prague and Preveza.
+Idyllic sandy beaches with blue-green waters that lie on the coast between Sivota, Parga and Preveza.
 Hotels and tourist apartments, taverns and beach bars in the sand, water sports and everything one needs to spend a few relaxing days on the beach.

 Mountains and rivers